tellmerahul/open-resume/README.md

 # OpenResume

-OpenResume is a powerful open-source resume builder and resume parser.
+OpenResume is a powerful open-source resume builder and resume parser with a modern, user-friendly interface.

 The goal of OpenResume is to provide everyone with free access to a modern professional resume design and enable anyone to apply for jobs with confidence.

 Official site: [https://open-resume.com](https://open-resume.com)

+## ✨ Modern UI Features

+OpenResume features a modern, responsive design with smooth animations and intuitive interactions:

+- **Floating Header**: A sleek, transparent header that becomes semi-transparent on scroll
+- **Interactive FAQ**: Modern accordion-style FAQ section with smooth animations
+- **Responsive Design**: Fully responsive layout that works beautifully on all devices
+- **Smooth Animations**: Subtle transitions and hover effects for better user experience
+- **Modern Color Scheme**: Clean, professional color palette with gradient accents

 ## ⚒️ Resume Builder